San Diego County Recovery

 Following an emergency or disaster, additional information and resources will be available throughout this website.

-Recovery Assistance Hotline and Email
+Recovery Assistance Email